Evolving the UK’s approach to data protection, techUK’s response to the DCMS consultation Data: a new direction

 - [email protected]

-Dani joined techUK in October 2021, where she is now Policy Manager for Data.
+Dani joined techUK in October 2021 as Policy Manager for Data.

 She formerly worked in Vodafone Group's Public Policy & Public Affairs team as well as the Directorate’s Office, supporting the organisation’s response to the EU Recovery & Resilience facility, covering the allocation of funds and connectivity policy reforms.
 Dani has also previously worked as a researcher for Digital Catapult, looking at the AR/VR and creative industry.